kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 imkdir test
 ```

-To see the content of our current collection(directory), we can use `ils`.
+To see the content of our current collection (iRODS directory), we can use `ils`.
 It lists collections (directories) and data objects (files).
 And we see that we have successfully created our “test” collection.

 ```sh